-The targets were selected from an initial sample of clumps dark in the images of the Mid-course Space Experiment (MSX; Beltrán et al. 2006) detected at 1.2 mm with the SEST Imaging Bolometer Array (SIMBA) at the Swedish-ESO Submillimetre Telescope (SEST).
-The selection criteria applied make us confident that all objects are (1) potential sites of massive star formation, (2) dense, (3) quiescent, and (4) cold and chemically young.
-To satisfy these criteria, we selected clumps with the following observational properties: (1) a gas mass and gas surface (and column) density consistent with being potential sites of massive star formation according to observational findings (Kauffmann & Pillai 2010); (2) detection in the high-density gas tracer N2H+ (3-2) with APEX (Fontani et al. 2012), which is also the most reliable tracer of dense molecular gas (Kauffmann et al. 2017); (3) clumps isolated or with the 1.2 mm emission peak well separated (≥24") from that of other clumps, and without evidence of star formation activity (Beltrán et al. 2006; Sanchez-Monge et al. 2013); and (4) an average CO depletion factor (ratio between expected and observed CO abundance) derived from APEX observations of C18O (3-2), $f{CO} \ge 7$ (Fontani et al. 2012), which provides evidence of the chemical youth of the clumps.
+The targets have been selected from an initial sample of MSXdark clumps (Beltrán et al. 2006) detected at 1.2 mm with the SIMBA bolometer at the SEST.
+The selection criteria applied make us confident that all objects are: (1) potential sites of massive star formation, (2) dense, (3) quiescent, (4) cold and chemically young.
+To satisfy these criteria, we selected clumps having the following observational properties: (1) gas mass and gas surface (and column) density consistent with being potential sites of massive star formation according to observational findings (Kauffmann & Pillai 2010); (2) detection in the high-density gas tracer N2H+ (3-2) with APEX (Fontani et al. 2012), which is also the most reliable tracer of dense molecular gas (Kauffmann et al. 2017); (3) clumps isolated or having the 1.2 mm emission peak well separated ($\geq 24''$) from that of other clumps, and without evidence of star formation activity (Beltrán et al. 2006, Sánchez-Monge et al. 2013); (4) average CO depletion factor (ratio between expected and observed CO abundance) derived from APEX observations of C18O (3-2), $f{CO} \ge 7$ (Fontani et al. 2012), which provides evidence of the chemical youth of the clumps.
 Clump coordinates, distances, and main physical properties of the 11 selected clumps are summarised in Table 1.

-The 1.2 mm continuum maps of all clumps are shown in Fig. 1, superimposed on the Spitzer $24\,\mu\text{m}$ images.
-Some of the clumps are detected at $24\,\mu\text{m}$, which indicates a potential still on-going star formation activity.
-However, observational selection criteria (3) and (4) make us confident that the possible embedded protostellar activity has not affected the environment significantly as yet.
-Therefore, outflows, jets, or other forms of mechanical protostellar feedback should not dominate our determining of the fragment population.
+The 1.2 mm continuum maps of all clumps are shown in Fig. 1, superimposed on the Spitzer $24 \,\mu m$ images.
+Some of the clumps are detected at $24 \,\mu m$, which indicates a potential ongoing star formation activity.
+However, the observational selection criteria (3) and (4) make us confident that possible embedded protostellar activity has not affected significantly the environment yet.
+Therefore, outflows, jets or other forms of mechanical protostellar feedback should not dominate in determining the fragment population.